 Civil (Geotechnical) Engineer

-Currently working as a full time researcher at Geotechnical Engineering Research and Development Center (GERD), Bangkok, Mr. Avishek Shrestha completed his M.Eng in Geotechnical Engineering from Kasetsart University, Bangkok, Thailand.
+Currently working as a full time designer and researcher at Geotechnical Engineering Research and Development Center (GERD), Bangkok, Mr. Avishek Shrestha completed his M.Eng in Geotechnical Engineering from Kasetsart University, Bangkok, Thailand.

 Before pursuing Master’s degree, he had worked in a UK-Aid project, Rural Access Programme-3 for nearly 2 years and 7 months.
 During the tenure he designed and maintained rural roads as well as procured goods and works related with it.

 Prior to joining RAP3, he worked as a research assistant for 8 months in a research project funded by NORAD, relating with micro/mini/small scale hydropower at Kathmandu University where he also obtained his Bachelor’s degree in civil engineering.

 In a nutshell, he is a civil engineer possessing sound knowledge in theories and principles of geotechnical engnieering and demonstratiting work experience of nearly 6 yrs in the industry.